Capturing the Kremlin and central Moscow: the higher, the better

 The Radisson riverboat

 Their route goes past all the main sights of pre-revolutionary and Soviet Moscow – from Stalin's skyscrapers (Ukraina hotel and Vysotka at Kotelnicheskaya) to the Kremlin and the Novodevichy Convent.
 It is possible to go out to the open deck and take photos of you and your family or friends against a backdrop of the city’s lights and their reflection in the river.
 The cruise lasts 2.5 hours.
-A ticket costs just $12, which is about how much a full dinner in the restaurant onboard costs.
+You can book a tour with a car roundtrip transfer from your hotel to the pier and back: book online here

 The bridge is located further from the Kremlin, than Zaryadye or Ritz Carlton, so the Kremlin walls on your photos will look smaller.
 The brighter side of walking through the bridge is that you can do more fabulous pics of the Moscow river and city center landscapes.
 The Moscow river and the pretty recognizable giant statue of Peter the Great are ideally viewed from the bridge.
 Be prepared that it’s a famous and popular pedestrian area for tourists all over the world so the bridge may be crowded.